-- When Jenna visits her Great-aunt Sis she tells her the story about Bat (again).
-Is there a story you love to hear told to you?
+- Great-aunt Sis tells Jenna the Story of Bat.
+Is there a story you love to hear told?
 What is it?
-If it’s a story that’s culturally permissible to share, retell the story to one of your classmates, so they can share it, too.
+If it’s a story that’s culturally permissible to share, retell the story to one of your classmates.

-- In the story, the author uses personification to describe the times of day.
+- “Personification” putting human qualities onto something that is not human.
+In the story, the author uses personification to describe the times of day.
 For example, “as Moon kissed Sun goodnight.”

 - How could you use personification to describe the seasons?

 In the story, Jenna needs four rows of jingles to finish her dress.
-Can you identify anything else that comes in fours?
-(The author’s note mentions: the four directions, four seasons, four stages of life, and four colors of man).
+Can you identify anything in the story else that comes in fours?

 Visual/Spatial (good bulletin board activity)

 After identifying all of the above, create a picture using any media you like.
-Use a variety of color, texture and pattern so that you will remember them!
+Use a variety of colors, textures and patterns!

 Jenna never asks for more than one row of jingles.
 Why?
 Have you ever asked for more than you should have?
 Write a brief journal about the times when maybe you should ask for less.